lliendo/Radar/docs/internals.rst

     * PAYLOAD SIZE (2 bytes) : Indicates the size (in bytes) of the payload.

-    * PAYLOAD (N bytes) : N bytes make up the payload.
-The payload maximum size is 64 KiB.
+    * PAYLOAD (variable) : N bytes make up the payload.
+The payload's maximum size is 64 KiB.

     Every time the poller needs to query its clients a CHECK message is built and broadcasted to all clients that are managed by any monitor.
 When the client receives this CHECK message it proceeds to run all checks that the server instructs it to run.
-After all checks are executed their output is collected and a CHECK REPLY message is built and sent to the server.
+After all checks are executed their outputs are collected and a CHECK REPLY message is built and sent to the server.

     The TEST and TEST REPLY messages are not yet implemented (just defined).
 The idea is to have a user-controlled way to explicitly force the run of specific checks.
-This is useful because if a check is not working as expected and a developer or sysadmin fixes it, it doesn't not make sense to wait until the next poll round to verify that check performs as expected or fails again.
+This is useful because if a check is not working as expected and a developer or sysadmin fixes it, then it doesn't not make sense to wait until the next poll round to verify that check performs as expected or fails again.
-    This feature will be implemented in a next release along with a small console that allows the user to have more control of the currently running server.
+    This feature will be implemented in a next release along with a small console that allows the user to have more control of the running server.

     The payload is always a JSON.
 The decision behind using JSON is that provides flexibility and an easy way to validate and convert data that